Ja'Marr Chase, Tyreek Hill lead 2023 fantasy football wide receiver rankings - UPI.com

 MIAMI, Aug.
 8 (UPI) -- Ja'Marr Chase of the Cincinnati Bengals and Tyreek Hill of the Miami Dolphins lead my Top 100 wide receiver rankings for the 2023 fantasy football season.

-Justin Jefferson, Cooper Kupp and A.J.
-Brown are among my other Top 5 options.
-Stefon Diggs, Davante Adams, CeeDee Lamb, Amon-Ra St. Brown and Garrett Wilson are inside the Top 10 of my season-long wide receiver rankings.
+Justin Jefferson, A.J.
+Brown and Stefon Diggs are among my other Top 5 options.
+Davante Adams, Cooper Kupp, CeeDee Lamb, Amon-Ra St. Brown and Garrett Wilson are inside the Top 10 of my season-long wide receiver rankings.

 The 2023 NFL regular season will start Sept.
 7, when the Kansas City Chiefs host the Detroit Lions in Kansas City, Mo.